ufijuice/mlc/README.md

-# drf-mlc
+# rdf-mlc

-resouce description framework - modal logic converter
+modal logic converter: from text into RDF triples and rules